1stage/Aquarius-MX/src/rom/v2-0/readme.md

 ## CALL ##
-Run to machine code at specified address
+Jump to and run machine code at specified address
 ### FORMAT: ###
  - CALL(< address >)
    - Action: Causes Z80 to jump from it's current instruction location to the specified one.
 Note that there must be valid code at the specified address, or the Aquarius will crash.